 In year three, our students scatter across the continent to study at our partner universities.
 And during their final term, they gain international work experience.
 All of this has tremendous impact on our students.
 It turns even the most timid individuals into independent and confident young people, ready to embark on an international career in the public or private sector, or to pursue a master’s degree.

 Do you enjoy working together and beyond borders?
-Are you interested in European cultures, politics, languages and law?
-And do you want to be able to communicate with people from many different backgrounds and in several European languages?
+Are you interested in politics, international cooperation, languages, communication and cultures?
+And would you like to pursue an international career?
 Then European Studies may just be the ideal study programme for you.

 - Location Maastricht